Updated March 17, 2023

 |Full-Form||The full form of JRE is the Java Runtime Environment.||The full form of JVM is Java Virtual Machine.|

 |Definition||Java Runtime Environment is a part of Java Development Kit (JDK) that comprises of a JVM, core classes and support libraries.
 Its main function is to provide a runtime environment to run java code.||Java Virtual Machine (JVM) is like a virtual computer that executes a set of precompiled statements.
 When a Java compiler compiles source code, it generates a set of instructions called bytecode (.class files).
 The Java Virtual Machine interprets bytecode instructions and converts them into machine code for its execution.|

 |Container and Content||JRE acts as a container that contains JVM, libraries and other files.
 Moreover, JRE doesn’t contain development tools like compiler and debugger.||JVM is a part of JRE.
 It can be considered as a subset of JRE.|

 |Development Purpose||It is not used for development purposes.||It is used for development purposes.|

 |Running Purpose||It is used for running java code.||It is not used for running java code.|

 |Composed of||JRE is composed of JVM + Libraries to run applications.||It contains only a runtime environment for executing Java bytecode.|

 |Subset of||It is a subset of JDK.||It is a subset of JRE.|

 |Tools||It contains class libraries that are required to run programs.||It does not contain any tools.|

-From the article, we have a clear understanding of both Java Runtime Environment (JRE) and Java Virtual Machine (JVM) which are the most important parts of Java Development Kit (JDK).
+From the article, we have a clear understanding of both Java Runtime Environment (JRE) and Java Virtual Machine (JVM), which are the most important parts of the Java Development Kit (JDK).